How to get more customer reviews

 Customer reviews are essential regardless of your type of business.
 Up to 90% of customers look at reviews before making a purchase and people spend a third more if a business has a positive review.
 And did you know that consumers read an average of 10 online reviews before feeling able to trust a local business and a whopping 89% read businesses’ responses to reviews.
 These are extremely compelling stats...

-Reviews can also help with search engine optimisation (SEO).
+What you may not be aware of is that reviews help with search engine optimisation (SEO).
 In fact, reviews are estimated to make up to 10% of the ranking factors in Google.

 So what is stopping you from getting them?